dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 # Are we done?
 ---

 Nothing is done actualy without writing some tests.
 And that's a fact!
-So, out experiment should be no less.
+So, our experiment should be no less.

 Let's put together a few tests, that verify the behaviour of our newly added redis command.
 Redis tests are written in [Tcl (Tool Command Language)](https://en.wikipedia.org/wiki/Tcl).